RobinLinus/my-tiny-little-infinite-universe/README.md

-# My tiny little 1 bit Universe
+# My tiny little infinite Universe

 My tiny little 1 bit universe is a thought experiment on entropy.
 We create a simple universe.
 Our universe is just a bit string.
 Of course, we want a infinite universe so it is an infinite bit string.
 We want to run our universe on a regular laptop.
 So we start with a completely empty universe.